biboyd/SALSA/paper.md

 to observe by direction detection in emission, so much of our understanding comes from studying absorption line features in the spectra of light from distant quasars that pass through intervening galaxies [@Howk:2017; @Lehner:2018].
-Since a single quasar sightline only contains a relatively small amount of information, observational astronomers conduct surveys to collect many sightlines and create large absorber catalogs that contain information about the variety of absorption lines found in each individual sightline.
+A single quasar sightline only contains information about a relatively small portion of gas in the halo of an individual galaxy.
+Because this,  observational astronomers conduct surveys to collect many sightlines and create large absorber catalogs that contain information about the variety of absorption lines found in each individual sightline.
 These catalogs create a statistical picture of the CGM and have proved invaluable in our understanding of the dynamics in the CGM.

 As a complement to observational surveys, hydrodynamic simulations have also become increasingly important for studying the CGM and efforts have been made to